 Previously, on February 5, 2008, the Hangzhou Intermediate People’s Court sentenced Lü to four years in prison and one year’s deprivation of political rights on a charge of inciting subversion of state power.
 A lower court found him guilty of publishing "subversive essays" on foreign websites, according to the U.S. Congressional-Executive Commission on China, which monitors human rights and the rule of law in the country.
 Lü was released on August 23, 2011.

-In 2017, Lü suffered from high blood pressure, diabetes, and a failing gallbladder while in prison, and his lawyer applied for medical parole, but it was denied, according to Radio Free Asia.
+Lü has suffered from high blood pressure, diabetes, and a failing gallbladder while in prison.
+His lawyer’s 2017 application for medical parole in 2017 was denied, according to Radio Free Asia.